Set a custom admin account for a Stellar Asset Contract (SAC)

 .

-We're using the asset's issuer account here to enable the SAC on the Testnet network, but this could be done using any account.
+We're using the asset's issuer account here to enable the SAC on the Testnet network, but this action can be performed using any account.

 Check the initial Admin